-My practice of innovation has included time spent within industrial R&D, at Director-level positions in fine chemical manufacturing companies, undertaking policy development for a UK Regional Development Agency and running my own management consultancy practice.
+My practice of innovation has included time spent within industrial R&D, at Director-level positions in private firms, undertaking policy development for a UK Regional Development Agency and running my own management consultancy practice.

 As you might expect from a working life that has seen me cross from private business to business schools, I have a keen interest in the relationship between management practice and management theory.
 This interest is evident in my Teaching & Learning activity where I work on programmes (notably the DBA) with students who are also experienced managers.
 In a similar vein, an important theme in my publications concerns the possibilities and prospects for integrating scholarly and practitioner knowledge.

 My research activities concern the organisation and management of innovation.
 I am interested in interfaces between different institutional fields (university/industry, science/society, business school/business practice) and collaborations between people "located" in different disciplines/professions/organisations.